instructor-ai/instructor-js/docs/blog/posts/anyscale.md

 ## Understanding Modes

-Instructor's patch enhances a openai api it with the following features, you can learn more about them [here](../../concepts/modes.md), for anyscale they support `JSON_SCHEMA` and `FUNCTIONS` modes. and with instructor we'll be able to use the following features:
+Instructor's patch enhances a openai api it with the following features, you can learn more about them [here](../../concepts/modes.md), for anyscale they support `JSON_SCHEMA` and `TOOLS` modes. and with instructor we'll be able to use the following features:

 - `response_model` in `create` calls that returns a Zod schema
 - `max_retries` in `create` calls that retries the call if it fails by using a backoff strategy